Palestinian envoy laments attack on Gaza hospital – The Sun Nigeria

 This was even as the Palestinian envoy berated the West led by the United States for its support to Israel.

-“The death toll of the Palestinians in this massacre has so far reached about 900 people, the majority of them are women and children, in addition to several hundred wounded.
+“The death toll of the Palestinians in this massacre has so far reached about 500 people, the majority of them are women and children, in addition to several hundreds wounded.

-“Since last Saturday, October 7, the death toll on the Palestinian side is more than 3000 (three thousand), 2/3 of them are children and women.
+“Since last Saturday October 7, the death toll on the Palestinian side is more than 3000 (three thousands), 2/3 of them are children and women.
 More than a thousand is still missing under the rubble,” Shawesh said.

-“The double standards, the hypocrisy, and the full support and sponsorship of many Western countries encourage Israel to implement its old plans of expelling the Palestinian people from Gaza to Egyptian Sinai Peninsula, in a cluster clear attempt to repeat the ethnic cleansing that the Palestinians were subjected to in 1948.
+“The double standards, the hypocrisy, and the full support and sponsorship of many Western countries, encourages Israel to implement its old plans of expelling the Palestinian people from Gaza to Egyptian Sinai Peninsula, in a cluster clear attempt to repeat the ethnic cleansing that the Palestinians were subjected to in 1948.

 “International law must be respected, especially international humanitarian law and human rights law.
 There should be no exception or impunity for Israel, and it should not be above the law.